KDScheuer/Home-Lab/provisioning/readme.md

 - Fresh Rocky Linux 9 install on a VM or bare metal machine with a static IP on your LAN
 - Bridged networking so provisioned nodes can reach the server during install
 - An SSH key pair at `~/.ssh/ansible` — this public key gets deployed to every provisioned node during install
-- An SSH key pair at `~/.ssh/home-user` — this public key gets deployed to every provisioned node with ansible
+- An SSH key pair at `~/.ssh/home-user` — Ansible reads this from the provisioning server and deploys it to the `home-user` account it creates on every node via the standard role

 Generate one if you don't have one:
 ```bash